 I am Foundation Professor of Journalism here at Monash University.

-From our position in a university, I am particularly interested in the question of what is journalism as an intellectual discipline, sitting alongside history, geography and politics in the broad humanities.
+From our position in a university, I am particularly interested in the question of what is journalism as an intellectual discipline, sitting alongside history, geography and sociology in the broad humanities.
 Journalism is, of course, a craft and a profession as well as a discipline and indeed an artform – none of which are mutually exclusive.
+In 2016 I have published a booklength examination of this question with Palgrave Macmillan What is Journalism?
+The Art and Politics of a Rupture.

 The approach is exploratory.
-At the moment I am researching a booklength project on the significance for journalism of conceptual art, and in particular the work of Hans Haacke.
+The book opens with a question about the significance for journalism of conceptual art, and in particular the work of Hans Haacke.
 Some key aspects of Haacke’s work that I think are relevant to contemporary journalism are

 - the way he strips back the material art object to the bare necessary minimum, which then poses extensive questions about the social significance of the object, particularly those that provoke controversy – this resonates with the relationship in journalism between facts and newsworthiness.